kyma-project/btp-manager/docs/workflows.md

+## Promote BTP Manager to a release channel

 ### Overview

-## Promote to channel

-Goal of workflow is to register module by using btp manger template file.
-Workflow takes tag and downloads module template file from realase on github, and place it to according folder in module folder inside kyma repository, by creating pull request.
-The pull request need to by approved manually.
+The goal of the workflow is to register a module using the BTP Manager template file.
+The workflow takes a tag and downloads the module template file from the release on GitHub, and places it in the relevant subfolder in the module folder in the Kyma repository by creating a pull request.
+The pull request needs to be approved manually.

-Inputs:
+If you want to control the workflow, you can set the following inputs in the GitHub UI:
-- Release tag: if not specified workflow will take tag from latest avaiablie realase on github and use it.
-Tag can also be specified directly, the workflow will validate if given tag exists on any relase and if yes, then use it, otherwise the workflow will break execution.
+- Release tag - If not specified, the workflow takes a tag from the latest available release on GitHub and uses it.
+The tag can also be specified directly.
+The workflow validates if a given tag exists on any release and if it does, then uses it.
+Otherwise, the workflow breaks the execution.
-- Channel: there are three options as value: alpha, fast, regular.
-This options corresponds to folders in modules folder at Kyma repo.
+- Channel - There are three release channels to choose from: alpha, fast, and regular.
+The options correspond to the subfolders in the module folder at the Kyma repository.